V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndandana : succession / pulse, heartbeat

-– ndandu : gain, benefit, profit, reward / pursuit / answer, observation / embracing, kissing
+– ndandu : gain, benefit, reward / pursuit / response, observation / embrace, hugging and kissing

 – ndanga : desire to induce evil / espionage, investigation / pleasant taste